jjones4/cBudget/README.txt

 Simple Command-Line Budget App Written in C
 -------------------------------------------

+cBudget may be freely distributed under the MIT license.
+See the LICENSE file for details.

 cBudget uses a text file called budget.txt to store budget records.
 You can choose from the options to display your budget, add a record, remove a record, edit a record, or quit.
 Note that there is not much input validation yet.
 A session with the app might look something